The European Accessibility Act (EAA)

 Regional experts

-Deque has employees and offices worldwide with deep knowledge of local guidelines
+Deque has offices and employees in Europe and worldwide with deep knowledge of local guidelines.

 Strategic Consulting